lollopelle01/self-interrogator/README.md

     Due to the variety of potential errors and file formats, we cannot predict or handle every possible formatting issue.
 Therefore, it is crucial to <strong>carefully follow the formatting instructions provided</strong>.
 Incorrectly formatted files may lead to errors or unexpected behavior in the application.
 </div>

-Some cases are covered and errosr with reference to the number of the block of the question are printed.
+Some cases are covered and errors with reference to the number of the block of the question are printed.

 ## Prerequisites